Services for DTS Faculty

 Reference Assistance

+We provide reference assistance by phone, email, and video conferencing.
 Library reference staff will answer faculty reference questions on a priority basis.
 We do not have sufficient staffing to provide complex or long-term research assistance.
 We will train your assistants and interns to do your complex long-term research project.
 We can show you how to configure a database to automatically alert you on a monthly basis to publication of new items in areas of special long-term research interest.

-Access to Online Resources.
+Access to Online Collection.
 Tech Support

 The library catalog (WorldCat) and scores of databases are available via the Internet.
 If you are not on the Dallas campus, you will be prompted for familiar DTS credentials.
 If you are unable to access databases or other online resources, contact the library.
 We may forward you to the IT helpdesk, depending on the nature of the problem.
 If you need immediate access, we will do a search for you and email you the results.